High-quality musculoskeletal imaging stays locked in hospitals. Trainers make return-to-play calls without the data to back them.

 Four phases from provisional patent to FDA 510(k) clearance and athletic-department integration.

-We're raising $60,000 in pre-seed funding to complete prototype development, secure NASA HHT licensing, and launch pilot testing with university athletic programs.
-This takes EIT-tek from concept to a validated prototype with human pilot data — positioning us to pursue FDA 510(k) clearance and a larger seed round.
+We're raising $60,000 in pre-seed funding to complete prototype development, and launch pilot testing with university athletic programs.
+This takes EIT-tek from concept to a validated prototype, to real product used by athletic facilities nationwide.